anna099/hegel/observing-self/4-phrenology.md

 understood as an organ that gains its 'value' or significance through an individual's spirit, and the skull can be understood as the *actual existence* of this spirit.
-Thus: 'The *actuality and existence of man is his skull-bone.*'[^46] This is the conclusive statement in Hegel's *reconstruction* of phrenology; we are now prepared to see its *destruction* -- and thus the eclipse of reason's purely theoretical, observing phase.
+Thus: 'The *actuality and existence of man is his skull-bone.*'[^46]

+This is the conclusive statement in Hegel's *reconstruction* of phrenology; we are now prepared to see its *destruction* -- and thus the eclipse of reason's purely theoretical, observing phase.
 The apparent absurdity of this conclusion is worth paying attention to: we know -- both intuitively and from the adventure in the *Self-Consciousness* chapter -- that individual spirit is formed through social and ethical practices.
 That theoretical reason should conclude *instead* that individual spirit is formed in only a few years of infancy, in the ossification of the skull, is a significant embarrassment for reason.
 It is only through a focus on *practice*, and not just theory, that reason can grasp the subject (the individual spirit) in its rich, socially-formed existence.
 The ridiculousness of phrenology *is* the ridiculousness of (purely) theoretical reason.
+To fully realise this, however, we need to see exactly how phrenological theory falls apart.

+Hegel quickly gives multiple criticisms of the phrenologist.
+Firstly, the skull has no movement, no activity, and *signifies* nothing.
+Looking at a skull on its own, one could say nothing about the life of the individual who once possessed it.
+Even when Hamlet speaks emotionally about Yorick, while examining his skull, he is referring only to his memories of Yorick's life; the skull plays no part in constructing these memories -- 'it is not a reminder of any conscious animation', as Hegel says.[^47]

+More criticisms arise when Hegel considers Gall's division of the skull into multiple function-specific regions.
+How are we to determine which region corresponds to a particular function?
+Perhaps, since our mental activity is often associated with a physical feeling in our head, then '*stealing*, *committing murder*, *writing poetry*, and so forth, might each by accompanied by its own proper feeling, [with] its own particular location as well.'[^48] But is *any* such feeling in the head determinate enough to give us its location?
+Of course, Hegel had no knowledge of MRI scans, but a contemporary quasi-phrenologist might want to suggest that a scan of the brain can reveal which particular region is 'engaged' during a certain kind of activity.
+But what if some strange individual was committing murder while also writing poetry -- which of their 'engaged regions' in the scan (or which of their 'feelings', for the traditional phrenologist) is to be associated with each of their activities?